SPH to install new HP digital web press by Q1 2019

 The ability to accomodate smaller print runs is also another benefit of the digital press.
 With SPH's current analogue press, it is only economical to produce more than 10,000 copies.

-This function will allow SPH to publish smaller titles to cater to the needs of different audiences, said SPH deputy CEO Anthony Lim.
+This function will allow SPH to publish smaller titles to cater to the needs of different audiences, said SPH deputy CEO Anthony Tan.

 "This new press expands our options and flexibility to handle a variety of print jobs for both internal and external clients," he added.